 My firm specializes in helping taxpayers out of tough situations with the IRS and we have dealt with countless situations where the client is in way over their head in debt to the feds with no way to pay it.
 We understand your dilemma and our job is to help you find a way out.

 First of all, there are many options for repaying your tax debt that will not completely wipe you out.
 Keep in mind that the IRS really is not out to break taxpayers and if you are cooperative and demonstrate good faith, they will work with you.

 One of those options is an Offer in Compromise is (OIC).
 In this section, I am going to explain what an OIC is and walk you through the process.
 Once you have read this, if you believe this is a solution for you, give me a call and we can discuss it further.

 Please do not fall for those TV ads where a company promises that they can miraculously wipe out your IRS debt for pennies on the dollar.
 These are often “bait and switch” deals to get vulnerable taxpayers through the door to turn over hard-earned money and receive little in return.
 This is the time to turn to a trusted experienced tax law professional.

 An Offer in Compromise (OIC) is a type of agreement between both the taxpayer and the IRS outlining and settling the taxpayer’s tax liabilities for less than the current balance due.
 If the taxpayer’s liabilities can be fully paid through the utilization of an installment agreement or any other related means, then the taxpayer would not ordinarily be eligible for an OIC.

-To be eligible for the OIC program, the taxpayer must have already filed all tax returns, made the required estimated tax payments for the current year and also made all required federal tax deposits for the current quarter (IRS.gov, “Topic 204 – Offers in Compromise,” 8/21/2013).
-Federal tax deposits are specific to business owners with employees.
+To be eligible for the OIC program, the taxpayer must have already filed all tax returns, made the required estimated tax payments for the current year and if they are business owners with employees, also made all required federal tax deposits for the current quarter (IRS.gov, “Topic 204 – Offers in Compromise,” 8/21/2013).

 The Offer in Compromise Process